Benefits of a Free, Lifetime Membership in Americans All and Storytelling for Students

 By registering as a School Legacy Partner, you can now receive funds from our Business Legacy Partners.
 Please give your 6-digit ID Number to your PTA or other groups that help you raise funds, so they can provide it to businesses when they register.
 Many of the members of the PTA (as well as other school families) own or participate in local businesses and as professional service providers and can use this program to gain additional exposure and reach a larger audience for their entities.
 Your school will receive at least 77 percent of their gross membership fee.
 We will send your agent, or point of contact (poc), information on how funds will be seamlessly transferred to your school.

-And by sharing stories, we can all recognize the contributions of every individual, reinforcing the values of diversity and respect, and promote tolerance, acceptance, empathy, and understanding.
+By sharing stories, we can all recognize the contributions of every individual, reinforce the values of diversity and respect, and promote tolerance, acceptance, empathy, and understanding.
 This can help our increasingly polarized communities and nation focus on commonalities, rather than differences.

 Your participation in our program supports students participating in non-curriculum school activities.

-Click here to view or download a tutorial on how to register your school as a Legacy Partner for Americans All, for free.
+Click here to view or download a tutorial on registering your school as a Legacy Partner for Americans All, for free.

-Click here to view or download a tutorial on how to register an individual for Americans All, for free.
+Click here to view or download a tutorial on registering an individual for Americans All, for free.

 Any questions?
 Please contact Americans All.